You’ve never really tasted a peach unless you went out in your yard and picked it from your own tree, or bought it at my farm market ; )

 .

-Encore – is our latest ripening variety this year.
-The fruit is consistently large, and bright yellow with a pretty red streaks.
-Flesh is firm, always freestone, and highly flavored.
-Encore is a great canning variety, and also excellent for all other purposes.
-Trees have very good cold hardiness and are strong growing.
-If you love peaches, be sure to include this one, as it’s the last fresh peach until next summer.
+Encore – this is our latest ripening peach.
+Fruit is consistently large, bright yellow with red streaking, Flesh is firm, always freestone, and strongly peach flavored.
+Encore is a great canning variety, and excellent for all other uses also.
+If you love peaches, plant one of these, as they are the last peaches you will pick each year.
+Trees are very cold hardy.

 Ripens early-mid September